Peremptory challenge: Northern Ireland

 Unlike the rest of the United Kingdom, peremptory challenge survived in Northern Ireland into the twenty-first century.
 The Juries (Northern Ireland) Order 1996 entitled each party to a maximum of six peremptory challenges in civil cases.
 In criminal cases, each defendant was entitled to a maximum of twelve peremptory challenges and each prosecutor could only challenge for cause.

 Northern Ireland was brought into line with England and Wales, and with Scotland, in 2007 when peremptory challenge was finally abolished by the Justice and Security (Northern Ireland) Act.

 United States

-Nearly all jurisdictions in the United States (including the Virgin Islands) allow for peremptory challenges; the number depends on the jurisdiction and the type of case (i.e., more challenges may be permitted in a murder case than for DWI).
+Nearly all jurisdictions in the United States (including the Virgin Islands) allow for peremptory challenges; the number depends on the jurisdiction and the type of case (e.g., more challenges may be permitted in a murder case than for DWI).
 On August 24, 2021, the Arizona Supreme Court enacted a rule change eliminating peremptory challenges in both civil and criminal cases, making Arizona the first state to end the practice.
 The change went into effect on January 1, 2022.